Risks of Dogs Choking on Bully Sticks | Licks and Wags

 To minimize the risk of choking, consider the following strategies:

-2. Use Safety Holders: Products like the The Pupsicle Stand are designed to secure the end of the bully stick, preventing your dog from swallowing the last bit.
-This safety device holds the bully stick in place, making it harder for the dog to choke on the end piece .
+Use Safety Holders: Products like The Pupsicle Stand from Licks and Wags are designed to secure the end of the bully stick, preventing your dog from swallowing the last bit.
+This safety device holds the bully stick firmly in place, making it harder for the dog to choke on small end pieces.

 What to Do If Your Dog Chokes